 It is with great joy we announce the reopening of our Church after the stay at home directive imposed by the State of Maryland has been lifted.
 His Eminence, Metropolitan Evangelos, has initiated a Three Phase Reopening Plan to insure that the Churches of the Metropolis reopen in a safe manner.
 The Sts.
 Peter & Paul Parish Council has implemented all the listed directives of Phase 1, and has received a blessing from His Eminence to reopen the Church.

-Our first Liturgy will take place on Saturday, June 6th for Saturday of Souls.
 Here’s a list of how to prepare before coming to Church, and what to expect once you’re here.
 We have opened the Social Hall for additional seating and the service will be closed captioned.